 Modern anaesthetics, including nerve blocks, are very safe.
-However, there are some common side effects associated with nerve blocks, which are usually not serious or long lasting.
+However, there are some common side effects associated with nerve blocks (rcoa.ac.uk/patientinfo/risks-ra), which are usually not serious or long lasting.
 More rarely nerve blocks can cause damage to the nerves.

-More information on these risks can be found in our risk leaflet Nerve damage associated with peripheral nerve block which is available from our website: rcoa.ac.uk/patientinfo/risk-leaflets.
+More information on these risks can be found in our risk leaflet Nerve damage after a peripheral nerve block which is available from our website: https://bit.ly/Risk-ND-Block.